Which Inca Trail route is right for me?

 - Virtually deserted routes, used only by locals and Dragoman Overland, most groups see no other westerners while trekking.

 - Llamas, mules and horses are used instead of porters to carry equipment.
-The local communities we stay in provide these.
-This is Responsible Tourism in action.
-Horses and mules provide a much needed safety valve if people suffer from altitude or exhaustion... you can always swallow your pride and hitch a ride.
+Horses and mules provide a much needed safety valve if people are suffering from altitude or exhaustion.

-- Altitude Sickness, although we will trek higher than the Classic Inca Trail (4800m), we can always get you down to a lower altitude and into a local community if necessary.
-This is not possible on the Classic Trail.
+- if Altitude sickness becomes an issue then we can always get you down to a lower altitude and into a local community if necessary.
+This is not always possible on the Classic Trail.